Singularity (software): History

+Apptainer / Singularity split

 In May 2020 Gregory Kurtzer left Sylabs but retained leadership of the Singularity open source project.
 In May 2021 Sylabs made a fork of the project and called it SingularityCE.
 In November 2021 the Singularity open source project joined the Linux Foundation and was renamed to Apptainer.

 Features

 Singularity is able to support natively high-performance interconnects, such as InfiniBand and Intel Omni-Path Architecture (OPA).

 Similar to the support for InfiniBand and Intel OPA devices, Singularity can support any PCIe-attached device within the compute node, such as graphic accelerators.

 Singularity also has native support for Open MPI library by utilizing a hybrid MPI container approach where OpenMPI exists both inside and outside the container.

 These features make Singularity increasingly useful in areas such as machine learning, deep learning and most data-intensive workloads where the applications benefit from the high bandwidth and low latency characteristics of these technologies.